Our Team

 PhD | Senior Systems and Metadata Specialist

 Naomi Lloyd is an immigrant of South African settler ancestry.
 As the Acting Collections Manager at the Centre, her work includes overseeing the Centre’s Residential School records database and the collections website.
-She develops partnerships with different archives and imports copies of their records into our database, thereby increasing Survivor access to records.
+She develops partnerships with different archives and imports copies of their records into the Centre’s database, thereby increasing Survivor access to records.
 She is committed to disrupting colonial information practices with guidance from Indigenous colleagues and communities.

 Prior to joining the team at IRSHDC, Naomi worked with small libraries and archives, implementing content management systems.
 She also worked as a sessional history instructor at both UBC and SFU.
 Naomi holds a PhD in History and a Masters in Library and Information Studies (MLIS).